isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 ## Main toolbar {#id2051EA0G05Z}

 The main toolbar is at the top of the Web Editor's interface and it provides file-level features and various authoring modes available in the Web Editor.
-The features available in the top toolbar are explained as follows:
+Features available in the top toolbar are explained as follows:

 **Save All** - ![](images/SaveFloppy_icon.svg)